 The Micro Fishing Kit is packaged for tanago fishermen in Japan.
 It includes a complete rig:

-- a float
+- a 2.1m line

 - tippet connector (clever piece of gear that allows you to connect the very fine snell from the hook to your main line without having to tie a knot in the thin snell)